 1. Ordinary language -- I came of my own free will, nobody forced me.This is a widely used concept (or collection of concepts), at least in our culture.
 Its use is totally compatible with normal deterministic brain function.
 But there may be borderline/difficult cases (e.g. hypnotism, indoctrination).2.
 Legal concept (close to 1): concerned with whether people can be held responsible for their actions in court.

 In 'A plea for excuses'), J.L.
-Austin (in 1956) brilliantly and amusingly discussed some of the ways in which this concept is commonly used in making excuses, e.g. by explaining why something was or was not done, and resisting accusations either of acting under duress or coercion, or of not acting under duress or coercion.This is the main notion that supports compatibilist theories of freewill: which claim that the existence of freewill is compatible with universal determinism.
+Austin (in 1956) brilliantly and amusingly discussed some of the ways in which this concept is commonly used in making excuses, e.g. by explaining why something was or was not done, and resisting accusations either of acting under duress or coercion, or of not acting under duress or coercion.This "ordinary language" concept of freedom (or freewill) is the main notion that supports compatibilist theories of freewill: which claim that the existence of freewill is compatible with universal determinism.

 (Austin, A Plea for Excuses)

 Related points were made by around the same time by Isaiah Berlin in Two concepts of freedom: he distinguished positive freedom, i.e. 'freedom to' from negative freedom, 'freedom from'.